 Whilst it is possible to build your own veranda with the right skill, knowledge, equipment and materials, we wouldn’t recommend it.
 If you don’t have the right veranda kit or are unsure about the process, it is advisable to leave it to the professionals for a secure, safe and lasting completion.
 However, if you would like to give it a try, here are some basic considerations you will need during the process;

 - Post supports for fitting to paving tiles or stones

 - Fitting the front beam to the posts

 - Securing the posts in the ground

 - Applying for protection

 - Fitting the posts

 - Pouring concrete

 A good quality veranda of any kind from Glazing Systems will add immense value to your home.
 Not only this but it will enrich your lives and connect your garden to your home fusing previously separate sections of your daily home life together as one.
-That in itself is priceless as will be the memories you make in your new veranda.
+That in itself is priceless as will the memories you make on your new veranda.